CharlieMcGoldrick/synaptic-surge/README.md

 - Jake Steiner - His focus is on eyesight, specifically managing and even reversing myopia Dr Chaffe also interviews scientific peers, but I believe his interviews with regular people are quite powerful, as are Jake's, because it makes the subject matter more relatable.

 In addition to the sites focused specifically on biohacking, there are other platforms like Healthline and Medical News Today that cover a broader range of topics, including biohacking.
 These websites generally have a clear and intuitive design, with well-structured content.
 However, they can sometimes overwhelm users with an excessive amount of information.
 To improve the user experience, it would be beneficial for these sites to break down their content into more manageable chunks, while still providing clear information.
-This can be achieved by employing techniques that reduce visual clutter, such as using collapsible sections, implementing clear headings and subheadings, and incorporating interactive elements that allow users to explore the content at their own pace.
+This can be achieved by utilising techniques that reduce visual clutter, such as using collapsible sections, implementing clear headings and subheadings, and incorporating interactive elements that allow users to explore the content at their own pace.
 By presenting information in a more digestible format, these websites could enhance usability and make it easier for users to find the specific information they are looking for.
 </details>

 <details>